Gpanag11/ImageClassifier/README.md

 #The model is suitable for various image classification tasks and can be easily changed to accomodate different input sizes and classes

+#Model.pth is the already trained on the given university dataset